simonmichael/hledger_site/src/index.md

 ### Declarations

-If you use other account names, it's useful to declare [account types](hledger.md#account-types):
+If you use other account names, it's useful to declare their [account types](hledger.md#account-types):
 ```journal

 account actifs                          ; type:Asset